Non-profit organizations and access to public information: Gannon and Nichols v. the Board of Regents of the State of Iowa

 In this 2005 case, the Iowa Supreme Court overturned a lower court and ruled that outsourcing a public function to a private board does not privatize the records of the private board.
 The court wrote, "In this appeal, we are asked to decide whether a government body may outsource one of its core functions to a private corporation, making that part of its operation nongovernmental and not subject to public scrutiny.
 We hold the Iowa State University Foundation, a recipient of such outsourcing, is performing a government function, and therefore its records are subject to disclosure."

 Kimberly Kay Allen v.
 John Day

 Fourteen cheerleaders sued Powers Management, a private company that ran a public stadium in Nashville, Tennessee, on the grounds that their privacy had been violated by two employees of Powers Management.
 Powers Management reached an out-of-court settlement with the cheerleaders.
 The Tennessean asked for a copy of the settlement from Powers, on the grounds that Powers was functionally a government agency.
 In 2006, a Tennessee appeals court agreed with The Tennessean, ordering Powers to turn over a copy of the settlement to the newspaper.

-Current controversies
+Controversies

 Downtown Vision in Jacksonville, Florida

 Downtown Vision agreed in September 2007 that it falls under Florida's open records law.
 Previously, the organization had stated that it was exempt because it is a private not-for-profit corporation.